Winston890/Huffman-Encoding/README.md

 -----------------------
 DESCRIPTION
-In this assignment I have create two programs, an encoder and a decoder.
+Creates an encoder and a decoder.
 The encoder will encode a file into a compressed version and the decoder will decode the compressed version into the original file.

 -----------------------